Western Montana

 (1867), near Bozeman

-A militia camp and breastworks located at Bridger Pass to protect the Gallatin Valley from Indian attack.
+A militia summer camp and breastworks located at Bridger Pass to protect the Gallatin Valley from Indian attack.

 Camp (Ida) Thoroughman